georgzurbonsen/B4P_Distribution/README.md

 A language and engine for processing tabular data

 ### Installation
-1. Click in 'LATEST' folder
+1. Click in 'current' folder
 2. Right-click on the installation file of choice (Win, Mac, Linux) and download
 3. Double-click the downloaded installation file; this will decompress as 'b4p_installation'
 4. In the terminal, change directory to 'b4p_installation'